Sorry to break it to you, but with millions of other businesses doing the same thing, that isn't going to help you cut through the noise. At all.

 It won’t be easy - nothing is when it comes to doing content marketing properly - but it will be worthwhile.

 Best of luck and, if you’d like to get your content amplification efforts off to a great start, consider signing up to Converge by clicking here.
-Alternatively, if you'd like to download our recent report on Content Amplification, click the button below.
+Alternatively, if you'd like to download our most recent report on Content Amplification, click the button below.